 b.
 Qin and Han: Decorative bronze types include statues of horses, lamps in the shape of female servants, screen supports in the shape of winged immortals, incense burners in the shape of mountains, mirrors, and inlaid cosmetic boxes.

 c.
-Buddhist: In the Han there first appear small portable images of Sakyamuni Buddha.
-During the next historical eras, such images proliferate and become more varied in terms of size and imagery.
+Buddhist: In the Han Dynasty, there first appear small portable images of Sakyamuni Buddha.
+During the next historical eras, such images proliferate and become more varied, in terms of size and imagery.
 Most of these are free-standing, depicting such subjects as the historical Buddha Sakyamuni, Buddhas associated with paradises, Buddha's disciples, and scenes from the Lotus Sutra.
-Gilt bronzes are made from the Han to Tang.
+Gilt bronzes are made from the Han to Tang Dynasties.

 a.
 Zhou Media of Exchange and Tool-shaped Coins: Early media of exchange include bronze spades, bronze knives, and cowrie shells.
 During the 6th century BC, flat, simplified, and standardized cast bronze versions of spades appear and these constitute China's first coins.
 Other coin shapes appear in bronze including knives and cowrie shells.
 These early coins may bear inscriptions.

 d.
-Han through Sui: Inscriptions become longer, and may indicate that inscribed object is a coin, its value in relation to other coins, or its size.
+Han through Sui: Inscriptions become longer, and may indicate that the inscribed object is a coin, its value in relation to other coins, or its size.
 Later, the period of issue, name of the mint, and numerals representing dates may also appear on obverse or reverse.
-A new script, clerical (lishu), comes into use in the Jin.
+A new script, clerical (lishu), comes into use in the Jin Dynasty.

 4. Musical Instruments